tikv/website/content/docs/3.0/tasks/deploy/introduction.md

 | PD | 2380 | gRPC | The server port, for communication with TiKV. |

 {{< info >}}
 If you are deploying tools alongside TiKV you may need to open or configure other ports.
-Such as port 3000 on a Grafana service, so that it is accessible.
+For example, port 3000 for the Grafana service.
 {{< /info >}}

 You can ensure your confguration is correct by creating echo servers on the ports/IPs by using `ncat` (from the `nmap` package):